philcryer/dotfiles/README.md

 sudo apt-get install zsh
 ```

-YMMV if you're not runningn Debian or Ubuntu.
+YMMV if you're not running Debian or Ubuntu.